 When Green Flush’s founder, Ken Earlywine, designed his first restrooms for Glen Canyon National Recreation Area, conserving water was a necessity.
 Most campgrounds and beaches in need of restroom services were in remote locations without access to sewer, electrical or water lines.
 Simply out of necessity, these toilets were given a special design to flush using far less water than a standard toilet.
 Otherwise, somebody would have to make long trips constantly to refill the water tanks and pump watery sewage.

-This original staple of our Green Flush Restroom is still a part of our identity today, with our current flush restroom consuming less than one tenth of the water per use of a typical flush toilet.
+This original staple of our Green Flush Restroom is still a part of our identity today, with our current flush restroom consuming less than one third of the water per use of a typical flush toilet.
 Water used for hand washing is later recycled into the flush tank, meaning that no water is wasted.
 Our restrooms also operate off of solar energy.
 Our buildings also do not require disturbing the ground, which can be a major consideration in situations where environmental regulations or cultural sensitivities make digging trenches difficult, expensive, or even impossible.

 By conserving water, re-using water, conserving energy, and providing a restroom option that doesn’t disturb the ground, we not only allow customers to have flush restrooms where they previously could not exist, but we are saving both customers and the environment resources in the process.
 Less water being used means less water hauling and less pumping, which means less maintenance cost.
 We take pride in our environmentally progressive products, but even if you don’t care about the image benefits of going green, there are very real cost savings just the same.